Take a fresh look at your lifestyle.

 6. Check your Eligibility

-Each international college sets their own admissions requirements and may have minimum grade averages or language levels that applicants must meet.
-You can find academic requirements on each of the program pages, and the eligibility section of the programme you choose will make sure that you are eligible to apply for the programs you have selected.
-If you do not meet a program’s minimum requirements, you will need to remove it from your application.
+Each international college sets its own admissions requirements and may have minimum grade averages or language levels that applicants must meet.
+You can find academic requirements on each of the program pages, and the eligibility section of the program you choose will make sure that you are eligible to apply for the programs you have selected.
+Note that if you do not meet a program’s minimum requirements, you will need to remove it from your application.

 7. Apply for a passport and visa

-You need an international passport if you will be travelling outside your country.
-Most countries you go to will require a visa.
+You need an international passport if you will be traveling outside your country.
+Most countries you visit will require a visa.
 It may also depend on your country of origin and its political affiliation with a potential host country.
 You’ll need to view a government-sponsored website that lists specific requirements when visiting foreign countries.
-Be aware that some countries require submission of paperwork or travel to their specific consulate in order to receive appropriate passport and visa stamps.
-Note that some countries have visa requirements based upon the length of time you intend to stay in their country.
+Additionally, be aware that some countries require the submission of paperwork or travel to their specific consulate to receive appropriate passport and visa stamps.
+Note that some countries have visa requirements based on the length of time you intend to stay in their country.

 FIND OUT: Top 5 Countries to Get Easy Living and Working Visa!